sandhawke/mastodon-talk-201705/PITCHME.md

 A: Yes, like email

 - a server only handles the communiciations of the people hosted there
-- hosting costs for mastodon.social instance are $0.03 per user per year
+- hosting costs are quite reasonable
+ - when mastodon.social had 43,000 users, hosting cost $0.03/user/year
  - obviously that will go up with traffic, big photos, videos

 ---

 ### W3C Standards & Mastodon

- - Mastodon built on OStatus
+ - Mastodon built on OStatus (Atom, ActivityStreams, WebSub, Salmon, Webfinger)
  - Key folks behind OStatus went on the make ActivityPub which is W3C CR
  - Mastodon devs have started implementing ActivityPub support, especially for the group and private message support